Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 ### File size filter

-You can register the size of the file to be synchronized.
+You can select the files to synchronize by file size.

 ### File modification date filter

-Specify the last modified date of the file to be synchronized.
+You can select the files to synchronize by their last modified date.

 ### To archive the